PokemonAutomation/ComputerControl/Wiki/Hardware/VideoHardware.md

 Note: our program used to be able to load video stream from a virtual camera created by OBS, so the video stream went: Switch -> OBS -> our program.
 But as of now (2022) our program no longer supports virtual camera.
-If you would like to use OBS to stream Pokémon automation, you need to let OBS stream on the video window of our program.
+If you would like to use OBS to stream Pokémon automation, you need to let OBS stream the video window of our program.
 Double clicking on the stream view of our program will pop up the stream view as an independent window.
-You can use OBS to capture this window.
+You can then use OBS to capture this window.

 <img src="https://raw.githubusercontent.com/PokemonAutomation/SwSh-Arduino/master/Documentation/Tutorials/images/obs.png" height="600">